Parenthesizer.Makemodule Format_state : Support.Format_state.Smodule Precedence : Support.Ord.ORDinclude Support.Imperative_state.IMPERATIVE_STATE

-with type state = Format_state.state
+with type state = Format_state.statetype state = Format_state.stateval traverse_list :

 state ->